Siberpone/lazy-pony-prompter/README.md

 To further personalize your queries you can provide LPP with your personal Derpibooru API key (requires Derpibooru account).
 This will enable LPP to use your personal [Derpibooru filters](https://derpibooru.org/filters) and access images from your watch list by including `my:watched` into your queries.
 To provide an API key, go to `Settings -> Lazy Pony Prompter` and paste the key into the respective textbox.
 Then click "Apply settings" and reload UI.
 You can obtain an API key from your Derpibooru account info page (hover over your user icon -> Account).

-# Pro Tips & Potential Pitfalls
+# Pro Tips & Fun Facts
 * 🐞 Found a bug?
 Create an [issue](https://github.com/Siberpone/lazy-pony-prompter/issues).
 * 💬 Want to request a feature or have suggestions on how to improve the extension?
 Open up a [discussion](https://github.com/Siberpone/lazy-pony-prompter/discussions).
 * You can see the latest additions to LPP in the [Changelog](CHANGELOG.md).